jvkoh/wave/README.md

 Let's break this down piece by piece.

-1) We're requiring Wave.
+1. We're requiring Wave.
 Wave is basically just a wrapper class for all of the other objects in this library that I've written so far.
-2) We get the canvas element and store a reference to it.
+2. We get the canvas element and store a reference to it.
-3) We make a world object.
+3. We make a world object.
 This is done by calling the Wave.World() function, which returns a world object.
 Any properties from any objects that get passed to Wave.World get written onto the returned object, so all of the stuff on the object that we pass in ends up on the returned world object.
 Let's look at what we passed in.
-    - canvas: a reference to the canvas element that this world is drawn on
+    * canvas: a reference to the canvas element that this world is drawn on
-    - width/height: the width and height of our desired world
+    * width/height: the width and height of our desired world
-    - objects: an array of objects that we want to draw on our world.
+    * objects: an array of objects that we want to draw on our world.
 These objects all need to have `draw()` methods.
 In this case I've passed a simple square object into the world, which you can read more about later in the readme.
-5) We call `world.start()`, which starts the event loop for the world.
+4. We call `world.start()`, which starts the event loop for the world.
 Now let's look at how this stuff works.

 # How it all works

 ## Object Inheritance
 I've written my own little strange version of object inheritance, but it's pretty lightweight and hopefully easy to understand.
-The meat of it is two classes: Wave.Base and Wave.Static
+It consists of two classes: Wave.Base and Wave.Static.

 ### Wave.Static
 This object has two very simple functions, `extend()` and `compile`.